Nintendo Land: Reception

+Critical response

+Nintendo Land received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
+In Japan, four critics from Famitsu gave the game a total score of 35 out of 40.

-The game has received positive reviews from video games critics, praising its party atmosphere and attractions, especially the way they are developed and built up, with a few being critical of simply showing Wii U GamePad capabilities.
-IGN praised the game for showing the Wii U capabilities, its gameplay, its detailed and HD graphics and claiming that "Wii Sports has met its match", giving it an 8.7 score.
+Critics praised the game's party atmosphere and attractions, particularly the way they were developed and built up, though a few were critical of simply showing Wii U GamePad capabilities.
+IGN praised the game for showing the Wii U capabilities, its gameplay, and its detailed and HD graphics, claiming that "Wii Sports has met its match" and giving it an 8.7 score.

+During the 16th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Nintendo Land for "Family Game of the Year" and "Outstanding Innovation in Gaming".

 Sales

 By March 2014, the game had sold 3.09 million copies, and by December 2014, it had sold 4.44 million units worldwide.
-As of 31 March 2023, the game has sold 5.20 million copies.
+As of 31 March 2023, the game has sold 5.21 million copies, making it the fifth best-selling Wii U video game.